Kaltsoon/nosql/material/3-mongo-operations.md

 <!--
 > [!IMPORTANT]
 > Exercise 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
-What kind of problems could lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support causes in MongoDB for example in the previous example?
+Describe, what kind of problems could lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
 What kind of application-level measures would be required to achive data consistency?
 Consider for example creating a `book` document and deleting an `author` document in the previous example.
 -->

 ## Designing data model for the project